Skip to main content

 7 mentions Positive Neutral Negative

 The graphics of the game are generally considered subpar, with many reviewers noting that they are passable but could be significantly improved.
 While some acknowledge that visuals are important in gaming, they emphasize that the overall experience is lacking, particularly in comparison to higher-quality titles.
-Additionally, there are concerns about performance issues, such as stuttering, which may be related to the graphics settings.
+Additionally, there are mentions of performance issues, such as stuttering, that could potentially be mitigated by adjusting graphic settings.

 • “And while it's vital for any game to have impressive visuals (gaming is a visual medium, after all), there's more to a game than just the graphics.”